maximbilan/capymind/README.md

 ## Hidden user commands
 ```
 /missing_note - Ask to put a note from the previous text
-/timezone - Change the timezone
+/timezone - Change the timezone (manually)
+/ask_for_city" - Ask for the city to set the timezone
 /download_data - Download the user data (all notes)
 /delete_account - Ask to delete the account
 /force_delete_account - Force delete the account